bvalosek/typedef/README.md

 Notice that the (optional) constructor function is provided via the `__constructor__` property in the hash.

+Classes are constructor functions that leverage the native prototypical inheritance model.

 ### Extending Classes

-**Typedef** allows for single-inheritance from a base class via chaining the `.extends()` function in your class def.
+**Typedef** allows for single-inheritance from a base class via chaining the `.extends()` function in your class definition.
 Child constructors are implicitly called, from the base up, when instantiating child classes.

 ```
 // Child class definition example